Nicola Dunkley

 About me

-I am a BACP accredited counsellor and NCS accredited supervisor, working with adults and young people both in private practice and in a Welsh-speaking secondary school.
-My initial training nearly 20 years ago was as a co-counsellor and I then completed a Diploma in Counselling in 2007 at Coleg Sir Gâr, a BACP accredited training in a humanistic, person-centred, integrative approach.
-I also train new volunteers for a leading bereavement support charity, as well as supervise those volunteers.
+I am a BACP accredited counsellor and NCS accredited supervisor, working with adults and young people in private practice.
+My initial training nearly 25 years ago was as a co-counsellor and I then completed a Diploma in Counselling in 2007 at Coleg Sir Gâr, a BACP accredited training in a humanistic, person-centred, integrative approach.
+Between 2005 and 2023 I was an active bereavement support volunteer for Cruse Bereavement Care, also supervising and training new volunteers.
+Between 2006 and 2019 I worked for UWTSD as student counsellor on the Lampeter campus.
+Between 2009 and 2022 I worked as a school counsellor at the Welsh speaking Ysgol Penweddig.

 We all of us have problems and difficulties in life.
 The way these affect us can be to do with how we see ourselves in relation to those problems, the meaning we take from it.
 Talking to a non-judgmental person in a safe, confidential space outside of everyday life can be an effective way to see things more clearly, gain a different perspective and work out what options you have.
 As a counsellor, I try not to give advice, but rather to help you find your own solutions.
 I am happy to listen to you talk about anything at all that may be troubling you.
 My expertise is not in knowing the answer to your problem, but in listening and being interested, trying to understand what is going on for you.... and this may enable you to understand your situation more clearly, understand the patterns of behaviour or thinking you may be using and see what choices are open to you.